My Garage

 Ford Explorer issues group into air conditioning, steering hydraulics, and intake sealing.
 In the air conditioning system, leaking O-rings or a cracked AC condenser cause refrigerant loss.
 The Explorer may blow warm air and leave oil stains at coupling joints.
 Use fluorescent dye, inspect under the radiator support, and replace the AC condenser or seals on the Explorer.
 In steering hydraulics, old fluid contaminates the power steering pump and gearbox.
 The Ford Explorer can growl while turning and display heavy effort at parking speeds.
 Flush the system, verify flow, and replace the power steering pump on the Explorer if noisy.
 For engine performance, intake leaks at the intake manifold gasket create unmetered air.
 The Ford Explorer may idle rough, misfire, or stall, with a stored lean code.
 Smoke test, inspect vacuum lines, and install a new intake manifold gasket to restore trims.
 Finish with a road test so the Ford Explorer runs cool, steers quietly, and accelerates cleanly.
 Verify AC pressure with gauges, evacuate, and recharge to factory weight after sealing repairs.
 Bleed the steering system, then recheck for metal, noise, and assist stability after service.

-Ford Explorer Parts Questions & Answers
+Ford Explorer Parts and Q&A

 • Q: How to service and repair the alternator on Ford Explorer?